zuxcode/sassify-pro/README.md

 ## Configuration

-SassifyPro supports configuration through a `.sassifyprorc` file in JSON format.
+SassifyPro supports configuration through a `sassifypro.json` file in JSON format.
 You can place this file in the root directory of your project to define default options for SassifyPro.

-Here's an example `.sassifyprorc` file:
+Here's an example `sassifypro.json` file:

 ```json
 {